ConorOM1/AO-Autoscaler-Operator/README.md

 You’ll need a Kubernetes or Openshift cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

+## Autoscaler Custom Resource

+TargetDeploymentName: Is the name of the Deployment that the Autoscaler will manage.
+This field is not optional

+MinReplicas: (Optional) Is the minimum number of replicas that the Autoscaler can scale down to.
+This field is optional.

+MaxReplicas: Is the maximum number of replicas that the Autoscaler can scale up to.
+This field is not optional.

+TargetCPUUtilizationPercentage: (Optional) Is the target average CPU utilization (as a percentage) over all of the pods.
+If the average CPU utilization exceeds this threshold, the Autoscaler will scale up.
+This field is optional

+ManualReplicasOverride: (Optional) Is used to manually set the number of desired pods.
+If set, this will supersede the other replica fields.
+This field is optional.

+Autoscaler Sample CR can be viewed [Here](config/samples/scaling_v1alpha1_autoscaler.yaml)

 ### Running on the cluster
 1. Install Instances of Custom Resources: